jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 a little timidly, ‘but it’s no use going back to yesterday, because I was a different person then.’
 ‘Explain all that,’ said the Mock Turtle.
 ‘No, no!
-The adventures first,’ said the Gryphon in an impatient tone, ‘explanations take such a dreadful time.’
+The adventures first,’ said the Gryphon in an impatient tone, ‘expla- nations take such a dreadful time.’
 So Alice began telling them her adventures from the time when she first saw the White Rabbit.
 She was a little nervous about it just at first, the two creatures got so close to her, one on each side, and opened their eyes and mouths so very